-Purpose Task that worker is currently running

-Description CurrentTask indicates the task that the worker is evaluating at the present time.

-Data type Task object

-Values CurrentTask is an empty vector while the worker is not evaluating a task.

-CurrentJob, PreviousJob, PreviousTask, Worker
+Purpose Task that worker is currently running Description CurrentTask indicates the task that the worker is evaluating at the present time.
+Characteristics Usage Worker object Read-only Always Data type Task object Values CurrentTask is an empty vector while the worker is not evaluating a task.
+See Also Properties CurrentJob, Previo ousJob, PreviousTask, Worker

-Purpose Specify directory where job data is stored

-Description DataLocation identifies where the job data is located.

-Data type String or struct

-DataLocation is a string or structure specifying a pathname for the job data.
+Purpose Specify directory where job data is stored Description DataLocation identifies where the job data is located.
+Characteristics Usage Scheduler object Read-only Never Data type String or struct Values DataLocation is a string or structure specifying a pathname for the job data.
 In a shared file system, the client, scheduler, and all worker nodes must have access to this location.
 In a nonshared file system, only the MATLAB client and scheduler access job data in this location.
 If DataLocation is not set, the default location for job data is the current working directory of the MATLAB client the first time you use findResource to create an object for this type of scheduler.
 All settable property values on a scheduler object are local to the MATLAB client, and are lost when you close the client session or when you remove the object from the client workspace with delete or clear all.
 Use a structure to specify the DataLocation in an environment of mixed platforms.
 The fields for the structure are named pc and unix.
 Each node then uses the field appropriate for its platform.
 See the examples below.
 When you examine a DataLocation property that was set by a structure in this way, the value returned is the string appropriate for the platform on which you are examining it.

-Set the DataLocation property for a UNIX-based cluster.
+The job data stored not be compatible b Computing Server. by parallel computi version on your clus in the folder identified by DataLocation might etween different versions of MATLAB Distributed Therefore, DataLocation should not be shared ng products running different versions, and each ster should have its own DataLocation.
+Examples Set the DataLocati on property for a UNIX-based cluster. sch = findReso urce('scheduler','name','LSF')

 '''

-sch = findResource('scheduler', 'name', 'LSF')

-set(sch, 'DataLocation', '/depot/jobdata')
+set(sch, 'DataLocation','/depot/jobdata')

 '''